A practical guide to Zendesk conversational CRM

 Supercharge your Zendesk support today

-eesel AI connects to your Zendesk account in one click, learns from all your scattered knowledge, and lets you automate support with complete control.
+eesel AI connects to your Zendesk account in one click, learns from all your knowledge, and lets you automate support with complete control.
 Try it for free and see how your own AI agent performs on your real support tickets in just a few minutes.

 Frequently asked questions